Tattoo Ink: Friend or Foe?

-According to the US Food and Drug Administration, more than 45 million Americans have at least one tattoo.’
+According to a recent survey, one out of every 4 Americans has a tattoo.
 This number is only expected to rise as self- expression, in the form of body art, becomes more mainstream.
 As many tattoo enthusiasts and artists strive to out-do other works of art, the risks of carcinogens in the body increases.

 For more information about the dangers of tattoo inks watch the interview with Dr. Mundt on AZ Family.